Best AMD Motherboards: December 2020by Gavin Bonshor on December 4, 2020 11:15 AM EST

-In our series of motherboard buyers guides, here’s the latest update to our list of recommended motherboards.
+Here’s the latest update to our list of recommended AMD motherboards in our series of motherboard buyers guides.
 All numbers in the text are updated to reflect pricing at the time of writing.

 For users looking for other options, we've also gone over multiple chipset families as well in the links below.

 - The AMD B550 Motherboard Overview: ASUS, GIGABYTE, MSI, ASRock, and Others

 - The Intel W480 Motherboard Overview: LGA1200 For Xeon W-1200

 - The AMD TRX40 Motherboard Overview: 12 New Motherboards Analyzed

 - The AMD X570 Motherboard Overview: Over 35+ Motherboards Analyzed

 - Intel Z390 Motherboard Overview: 50+ Motherboards Analyzed